Compuware-ISPW/ispw-sync/README.md

 # ispw-sync

-This action will load changed components into ISPW on the mainframe.
-It uses [BMC Compuware ISPW CLI container](https://hub.docker.com/r/bmctopaz/ispwcli) to push changed components into ISPW.
-In order to use [compuware-ispw/ispw-sync@v20.6.1.gtk](http://github/compuware-ispw/ispw-sync) action, the GitHub VM launched in the workflow must have the following capabilities:
+This action uses [BMC Compuware ISPW CLI docker container](https://hub.docker.com/r/bmctopaz/ispwcli) to push changesets into ISPW.
+In order to use [compuware-ispw/ispw-sync@v20.6.1.gtk](http://github/compuware-ispw/ispw-sync) action, the GitHub self-hosted runner launched in the workflow must have the following capabilities:
-* support Docker - nested VM (For example, self-hosted Linux runner or ubuntu-latest)
+* support Docker (For example, self-hosted Linux runner with docker, self-hosted Windows with WSL2/Docker or ubuntu-latest)
 * Access ISPW host and port from the VM

 ## Table of Contents